Green kernel asymptotics for two-dimensional random walks under random conductances: Potential kernel asymptotics for the dynamic RCM

 is well-defined, and for any $K = \{x \in \bbR^2 : |x| \in [k_1, k_2]\}$ with $0 < k_1 < k_2 < \infty$,

 \end{theorem} \begin{proof} This follows by similar arguments as in the proof of Theorem~\ref{thm:green1} above.
-Under the moment condition in Assumption~\ref{ass:environment_dyn}~(i), H\"older-regularity of the heat kernel and a quenched local limit theorem have been established in \cite{CS19}.
-The required heat kernel decay is stated in Assumption~\ref{ass:environment_dyn}~(ii). \end{proof} We shall also state a corresponding annealed result.
+A local limit theorem and H\"older-regularity have been established in \cite{ACS20}.
+The required heat kernel decay is stated in Assumption~\ref{ass:environment_dyn}-(iv). \end{proof} We shall also state a corresponding annealed result.
 For abbreviation we write $\bar{p}_t(x,y) \ldef \mean\big[p_{0,t}^{\om}(x,y)\big]$ for the averaged transition density. \begin{theorem} Suppose that $\prob\!\big[ c^{-1} < \om_t(e) < c\big] = 1$ for some $c \in[1, \infty)$.
 Then, the annealed potential kernel

 is well-defined, and for any $K = \{x \in \bbR^2 : |x| \in [k_1, k_2]\}$ with $0 < k_1 < k_2 < \infty$,